 This report and information contained herein is strictly confidential and meant solely for use by clients of Unifi Capital Private Limited and may not be altered in any way, transmitted to, copied or distributed, in part or in whole, to any other person or to the media or reproduced in any form, without prior written consent of Unifi Capital Private Limited.
 The information and opinions expressed in this report have been prepared by Unifi Capital Private Limited and are subject to change without any notice.
 This report does not constitute a prospectus or disclosure document or an offer or solicitation to buy any securities or other investment.
 This document is neither approved, certified nor verified by SEBI.
 The statements contained herein may include statements of future expectations and other forward-looking statements that are based on our current views and assumptions and involve known and unknown risks and uncertainties that could cause actual results, performance or events to differ materially from those expressed or implied in such statements.
 Nothing in this report constitutes investment, legal, accounting and tax advice or a representation that any investment or approach is suitable or appropriate to your specific circumstances.
 By referring to any particular sector or security, Unifi Capital Private Limited does not provide any promise or assurance of favourable view for a particular industry or sector or business group in any manner.
 This material is based upon information that we consider reliable, but we do not represent that it is accurate or complete, and it should not be relied upon as such.
 However, Unifi capital Private Limited warrants that the contents of this document are true to the best of its knowledge.

-Neither Unifi Capital Private Limited nor its affiliates or their partners, directors, employees, agents, or representatives, shall be responsible or liable in any manner, directly or indirectly, for views or opinions expressed in this analysis or the contents or any systemic errors or discrepancies or for any decisions or actions taken in reliance on the analysis.
-The recipient of this material should rely on their investigations and take their own professional advice.
-Opinions, if any, expressed are our opinions as of the date of appearing on this material only.
+Neither Unifi Capital Private Limited nor its affiliates or their partners, directors, employees, agents, or representatives, shall be responsible or liable in any manner, directly or indirectly, for views or opinions expressed in this analysis or the contents or any systemic errors or d

+CHENNAI:
-CHENNAI: 11, Kakani Towers 15 Khader Nawaz Khan Road Nungambakkam High Road

-Chennai - 600 006.
-INDIA Ph: +91-44- 2833 1556

-HYDERABAD: H No. 6-3-346/1, Road No. 1 Banjara Hills Scotia Bank Building Hyderabad - 500 034.
-INDIA Ph: +91-40-4010 2316/17

-BANGALORE: 1109, 11th Floor Barton Centre 84, M.G.
+11, Kakani Towers 15 Khader Nawaz Khan Road Nungambakkam High Road Chennai - 600 006.
+INDIA Ph: +91-44- 2833 1556 HYDERABAD: H No. 6-3-346/1, Road No. 1 Banjara Hills Scotia Bank Building Hyderabad - 500 034.
+INDIA Ph: +91-40- 4010 2316/17 BANGALORE: 1109, 11th Floor Barton Centre 84, M.G.
 Road Bangalore - 560 001.
-INDIA Ph: +91-80-255 9418/19

-MUMBAI: Shiv Sagar Estate, A-Block, 8th Floor, Dr. Annie Besant Road Worli.
-Mumbai - 400 018.
-INDIA

-DELHI: No.818, International Trade Tower, Nehru Place.
+INDIA Ph: +91-80-255 9418/19 MUMBAI: Shiv Sagar Estate, A-Block, 8th Floor, Dr. Annie Besant Road Worli, Mumbai - 400 018.
+INDIA DELHI: No.818, International Trade Tower, Nehru Place.
 Delhi - 110 019.
 INDIA Ph: +91-9930112828